Understanding the Overlap Between Trauma and ADHD

 If both are present, integrated care is most effective—addressing emotional healing and neurodevelopmental challenges together.

-Trauma can shape the brain and behaviour in powerful ways, and ADHD can exist right alongside it.
-Recent research is helping us understand these overlaps more clearly, especially in children whose trauma histories are often overlooked and adults whose symptoms are more complex.
+Trauma can shape the brain and behavior in powerful ways, and ADHD can exist right alongside it.
+Recent research helps us understand these overlaps more clearly, especially in children whose trauma histories are often overlooked and adults whose symptoms are more complex.

-The takeaway is hopeful: when clinicians look beyond the surface and explore both trauma and attention patterns together, people receive treatment that truly fits their needs—and that’s where healing and growth begin.
+The takeaway is hopeful: when clinicians look beyond the surface and explore both trauma and attention patterns together, people receive treatment that truly fits their needs.
+This is where healing and growth begin.

 Comments